vsoch/opensource-art/README.md

 ```

 Next, copy one of the current works pages under [_works](docs/_works), and give it a unique name that is all lowercase
 and doesn't have any special characters.
-Fill in the very minimal metadata for your contribution.
-All
-fields are optional except for the layout, which you should not change from "work."
+The following fields have suggestions for their content:

+ - *categories* should be one of texture or work.
+ - *image* must be defined, as some subfolder path under [assets/images/](docs/assets/images).
+We recommend that you put the image in the folder for the corresponding year, and that it is named based on `<artist>-<title>.<extension>` (see example below).
+ - *layout* you must leave as "work"
+ - *tags* are up to you!
+These should describe your contribution, separated by commas.
+ - *date* should be in the format YYYY-MM-DD HH-MM:SS
+ - *author* is your name (or alias), although it's not required
+ - *affiliation* (not shown in the example) can be your institution, or an affiliation that you have

 Here is a template you can start with:

 ```